ProjectLibertyLabs/siwa/docs/src/Actions/Start.md

 ## Step 1: Generate the Signed Request Payload

-You *can* generate more than one of these for use simultaneously.
+You *can* generate more than one of these to use simultaneously.
 Most applications should generate and keep their needed value(s) static.
 The generated signed request payload is secured by the signature included in it, and it is not sensitive data.